Aljaž Škorjanec: Series 23

+Dance tours

+In 2017, with Manrara, announced dates for their 2018 UK Tour "Remembering Fred".

+In 2020, Škorjanec and Manrara announced dates for their 2021 UK Tour "Remembering The Oscars".
+In October the year, he also announced that he would be dancing in "Here Come The Boys" in the West End.

+In 2026, Škorjanec and Janette Manrara announced appearances at the 2027 "Dancing With The Stars Weekends".

 Personal life

 Škorjanec is a fan of FC Barcelona. Škorjanec is married to fellow dancer Janette Manrara.
 In February 2023, the couple announced that they were expecting their first child in summer 2023.
 Their daughter, Lyra, was born in July 2023.

 In 2020, Škorjanec explained his developing psoriasis at age 18, saying: "It affects my confidence and self esteem massively" and adding that it makes him self-conscious.
 Aljaz started to use natural skincare products and document his journey to raise awareness.